RobertDober/diggy_methods/README.md

     let(:diggy) { Diggy(a: [b: 1, c: 2]) }
 ```

-Then we get an enumerator
+Then we get an array
 ```ruby
     expect(diggy.a).to be_an(Array)
 ```

-And we can use it to iterate
+And it contains diggy instances
 ```ruby
     expect(diggy.a.first.b).to eq(1)
 ```